wjladams/wjladams.github.io/index.md

 # Programming and Mathematics

+* [IEMS 2020 Presentation](https://docs.google.com/presentation/d/19zulPh_QdwaHdRv5U4aD0uXVW3eGf2PzCrObfx31RhM/edit?usp=sharing): The slide show for a presentation I did with Dr. Jay Stryker on our work.
+We created a simple was to use Google Forms to perform a SAHP (Simplified AHP) decision to enable informed consumer choice.
+The source code for this project is available at [https://github.com/wjladams/consumerAHP](https://github.com/wjladams/consumerAHP).
+* [anpjs](https://github.com/dlens/anpjs): An open source Analytic Network Process (ANP) Javascript library.
+I have moved it to the Decision Lens github repository.
 * [pyanp](https://github.com/wjladams/pyanp): An open source Analytic Network Process (ANP) and Analytic Hierarchy Process (AHP) library and environment designed by me.
 * [SimpleAHP Webapp](https://wjladams.shinyapps.io/simpleahp) and [source code](https://github.com/wjladams/simpleahp): An open source R-Shiny web application for performing a simplified AHP